Baseball uniform: Home and road uniforms

 In most parts of the world, numbers are no more than two digits long; however, Japanese players who are on their team's developmental roster have three-digit numbers.
 Major league teams typically assign the highest numbers (#50 and above) in spring training to the players who are not expected to make the regular-season roster; hence the lower numbers are considered more prestigious, although there are many veterans who wear high numbers anyway.
 Two Hall of Famers who wore high numbers are Don Drysdale, who wore #53 for the Brooklyn and Los Angeles Dodgers, and Carlton Fisk, who wore #72 for the Chicago White Sox (reverse of the #27 he wore with the Boston Red Sox; Fisk also was the American League Rookie of the Year in 1972).

+Controversy over major league baseball teams' newly redesigned uniforms erupted during spring training in 2024.
+Major League Baseball debuted a slate of new uniforms that were designed by Nike and manufactured by Fanatics.
+Many players were upset with the way the jerseys looked, saying that the smaller numbers and letters made them feel as if they were wearing replicas.
+One player complained that the team name on jerseys for the Philadelphia Phillies was off-center.
+Concerns about the new uniform pants included the observation that tucked in jerseys were visible through home white pants.
+In response, Nike issued a statement saying that "We will continue to work with MLB, the players, and our manufacturing partner to address player uniforms."

 Cap styles

 Caps, or other types of headgear with eye-shades, have been a part of baseball uniforms from the beginning.

 From the 1840s to the 1870s, baseball players wore various types of hats, or even no cap at all, since there was no official rule regarding headgear.
 Examples included full-brimmed straw hats such as boating caps, jockey caps, cycling caps, and flat-topped caps.

 The Brooklyn Excelsiors was the first team to wear what would later become the modern baseball cap, with its distinctive rounded top and peak, in the 1860s.
 By the early years of the twentieth century, this style of cap had become common, but some teams occasionally revived the flat-topped cap, such as the New York Giants in 1916 and the Pittsburgh Pirates as recently as during the 1979 World Series.
 Over time, the peak has enlarged slightly to further protect the player's eyes from the sun.
 More recently, players have worn hats with fold-down ear flaps in cold weather.